php-fig/fig-standards/proposed/clock-meta.md

 There are currently a few libraries that provide this functionality, however there is no interopability between these different libraries, as they ship with their own clock interfaces.

-Symfony provides a package called `symfony/phpunit-bridge` that has a `Symfony\Bridge\PhpUnit\ClockMock` class, which allows mocking PHP's built-in time & date functions, however this does not solve mocking calls to `new \DateTimeImmutable()`.
-It does not fully mock time when called from other libraries that rely on the system time.
+Symfony provides a package called `symfony/phpunit-bridge` that has a `Symfony\Bridge\PhpUnit\ClockMock` class, which allows mocking PHP's built-in time and date functions, however this does not solve mocking calls to `new \DateTimeImmutable()`.
+It also does not fully mock time when called from other libraries that rely on the system time.

-`Cake\Chronos\Chronos` does provide mocking, however it is set via a global (static class property), and this has its own pitfalls as it provides no isolation.
+`Cake\Chronos\Chronos` does provide mocking via a static `setTestNow()` method, but this has its own pitfalls as it provides no isolation and must be called again to stop mocking.

 Pros: